gethinode/hinode/content/en/blog/mimage.md

 ---
 ```

-If this cannot be found, no image will be found either.
-If it is present a search for the image as specified in the `src` parameter, will be performed in the `headless` folder.
+If the image cannot be found, the code tries to load the specified image from the `assets` folder.
+If that also fails, no image will be found.

 ### Caption and credits